 A Visitor’s Guide to Liguria

 With its jagged coastline, villages overlooking the sea, and rich and elegant neighborhoods, Liguria is like a jewel set between land and sea.
 Liguria is a particular region with a thousand aspects.
-It has an elongated shape, and Genoa, the regional capital, is located more or less in the center of this strip, which extends concurrently with the coast.
+It has an elongated shape, and Genoa, the regional capital, is located more or less in the center of this strip.
+Genoa extends concurrently with the coast.
 The coast represents one of the most beautiful stretches of the Mediterranean, with a turquoise sea and beaches set between overhanging rocks.

 Due to its strategic position and small but varied territory, Liguria offers visitors much to see between coastal beauties and inland gems.
 Characterized by pastel colors, this Italian region is famous worldwide for its scenic, cultural, and artistic beauty.
 Liguria continues to enchant thousands of visitors every year.
 On one side, you have the stunning azure sea.
 On the other, the mountains with their particular conformation of terraces created by the farmers who have found space where there was none before.
 Is Liguria on your travel bucket list?
 Read on to see what the region has to offer.